 It's really that simple.
 If you have at least five years of driving experience and no accidents over the past five years, you may qualify for a safe-driver discount.
 And with Accident Forgiveness, we won't raise your auto insurance rates following the first at-fault car accident.

 Consider car safety features and defensive driving class

 You could save money on your car insurance rate if your vehicle is equipped with an anti-theft device, full front-seat airbags or restraint devices that work automatically when your door closes.
 You may get a defensive driver discount, too, when you successfully complete a motor vehicle accident prevention course approved by your state’s Department of Motor Vehicles.

 Did you know that Nationwide has several easy ways to automatically pay your insurance bill on a recurring basis?
 That means you'll save on postage stamps, help eliminate piles of paperwork, be kind to the environment and avoid late fees.
 Some policyholders can even get discounts just for signing up for paperless documents.

-9. Ask for a regular review of your insurance
+Ask for a regular review of your auto insurance policy

 Make sure your policy keeps pace with your life.
 And you get the discounts you deserve.
 We recommend you take advantage of a free On Your Side® Review every year, or whenever you’ve had a change in your life.